Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Can I measure SEO results without Google Analytics?

 Yes.
 Google Search Console provides keyword data, click-through rates, and ranking positions.
-A privacy-friendly analytics tool like Plausible, Umami, or Fathom provides on-site metrics like traffic trends, top pages, and engagement.
-Together, they cover everything you need to measure SEO results and make data-driven decisions about your content strategy.
+A privacy-friendly analytics tool like Plausible, Umami, or Fathom covers on-site metrics: traffic trends, top pages, and engagement.
+Together they cover everything you need to make data-driven decisions about content strategy — no GA required.

 Is Google Search Console privacy-friendly?